michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.7.5 - 10/16/2018 =
-- Added the ability to decrease URL unit cache sizes.
+- Added the ability to reduce URL unit cache sizes.
 - Added the `Custom URL Query` unit option field.
 - Fixed an issue that dates in the disclaimer output were not accurate.
 - Fixed a bug with the `Renew Cache` action link of URL units.